CMSC858N/homework_1/README.md

 directories.

-The rest of the instructions assume that you have cd'd into a given dirctory, and uses reduce as an example.
+The rest of the instructions assume that you have cd'd into a given directory, and uses reduce as an example.

 # Instructions
+Create a new repository by clicking ``Use this template``->``Create a new repository`` and work on that.

 ## What you should submit

-Please submit a pdf with answers for the questions in this README.
+Please submit your code on Gradescope (you can directly link your github repo).
+Also, please submit a pdf with answers for the questions in this README on Gradescope.
 We have put all of the questions in quotes, e.g.:

 > Make sure your UID and name are clearly visible on your submission.